rumburake/FastSmoothScroll/README.md

 ![smoothScrollToPosition demo](https://raw.githubusercontent.com/rumburake/rumburake/main/smoothScrollToPosition.gif)

+This behaviour was described in the [StylingAndroid Blog](https://blog.stylingandroid.com/scrolling-recyclerview-part-1/) since 2015.

 ## [scrollToPosition](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView#scrollToPosition(int))?

 Unhappy with the long wait, we could give up the whole idea of animation.
 Just snap us to the item, a frame change should we quick, right?